Even the most well-managed businesses can fall on hard times.

-Even the most well-managed businesses sometimes fall on hard times and may consider filing for bankruptcy, which does not always signal the end.
+If you are facing significant business debt, you may consider filing for business bankruptcy — which doesn't always signal the end of your business.
 This section provides information for struggling businesses that are considering bankruptcy.

 The United States Trustee may appoint a "creditor's committee," usually composed of the 7 largest unsecured creditors.
 A reorganization plan is developed that will provide for payment to creditors over a reasonable period of time.
 When the plan is confirmed by the court, the debts and liens not included in the plan are discharged.

-Chapter 7 Bankruptcy: Consider this type of bankruptcy if you want to close your business.
+Consider Chapter 7 bankruptcy if you want to close your business.
 In Chapter 7, a trustee is appointed to take possession of the company's assets.
 A meeting of creditors is called that is referred to as a "341 meeting."
 At the meeting, you are asked about the company's assets, liabilities, income, and expenses.
 The assets are sold and the proceeds are distributed to the creditors.

-Chapter 13 Bankruptcy: Sole proprietorships that want to stay in business can reorganize through a Chapter 13 bankruptcy.
+Sole proprietorships that want to stay in business can reorganize through a Chapter 13 bankruptcy.
 A trustee is appointed but does not take possession of the company's assets.
 A "341 meeting" is held where the creditors examine the company's position.
 A plan must be filed within 15 days of the bankruptcy petition that devotes all of the debtor's disposable income to payments under a 3-5 year plan.
 Creditors do not vote on the plan.
 If the plan complies with the Bankruptcy code the court must confirm the plan.
 A discharge is granted when the debtor has completed payment on the plan.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.